Edwin-Baranov/StudyIO/README.md

 # Introduction

 Study.io is an application used to connect users who share similar learning objectives.
-A user can chose from a variety of topics and either navigate to a pre-existing room or create a new one.
-Once in a room, the user is able to chat with other room members, asking or giving help, drop learning materials into a group stroage for all other members to access, or even set up events or goals.
+A user can choose from a variety of topics and either navigate to a pre-existing room or create a new one.
+Once in a room, the user is able to chat with other room members, asking or giving help, drop learning materials into a group storage for all other members to access, or even set up events or goals.

 # Technologies